Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Backdoor Unlearning

 \subsection{Poisoned Student Model}

 In our study, we assume that third-party LLMs such as LLaMA~\citep{llama3modelcard} and Qwen~\citep{qwen2.5}, which serve as the student models \( f_s \), have been poisoned.
-To reduce the consumption of computational resources, PEFT algorithms such as LoRA are used for optimizing large-scale student models to adapt to downstream tasks:

-where \( \text{peft} \) denotes the parameter-efficient fine-tuning.
-Previous research indicates that PEFT, which updates only a limited subset of language model parameters, is insufficient for mitigating backdoors compared to full-parameter fine-tuning \citep{gu2023gradient,zhao2024defending}.
+To reduce the consumption of computational resources, PEFT algorithms such as LoRA are used for optimizing large-scale student models to adapt to downstream tasks: where \( \text{peft} \) denotes the parameter-efficient fine-tuning.
+Previous research indicates that PEFT, which updates only a small number of model parameters, is insufficient for mitigating backdoors compared to full-parameter fine-tuning \citep{zhao2024defending}.
 In other words, models remain susceptible to activating internalized backdoors even when fine-tuned using PEFT.
 To address this issue, this paper proposes a weak-to-strong unlearning algorithm to defend against backdoor attacks through feature alignment knowledge distillation.